Best Bamboo Pillows: Reviews and Buyer’s Guide

 Bamboo fabric is made from bamboo wood pulp and fiber treated through a chemical process.

 The softened bamboo fibers are spun into a material known as viscose rayon, which is then spun again into a yarn.
-The yarn is woven into a fabric used to create covers, sheets, and more.
+The yarn is woven into a fabric used to create bamboo covers, bamboo sheets, and more.

 Great for All Sleeping Positions

 Bamboo pillows come in a wide variety of shapes and lofts.
 You are sure to find one of the most comfortable pillows that fit your needs and sleeping style.
 Make sure to have a firm grasp on your sleep needs to choose the correct option.

 For those who sleep hot or live in hot climates, moisture-wicking and heat regulation is an important feature to have in your bedding.
 It just so happens that bamboo fabric is effective at both.
 Bamboo fibers are incredibly absorbent.
 They promote airflow by allowing oxygen to pass through the material and disperse along the pillow’s outer shell.
 This way, the pillow doesn’t retain heat.